 When your revolver arrives for service, it will be very carefully inspected, together with your letter of instructions.
 Next, a quotation covering total cost of work to be performed will be sent to you.
-No actual work will be commenced before receiving your approval of our quotation unless you specifically authorize us to do so.
+No actual work will be commenced before receiving your approval of our quotation.